 Since our founding we have tried to raise funds for projects that directly benefit the citizens of Rafah, especially its children.
 Our first project contributed to rebuilding water wells destroyed by Israeli bombing.
 Since then we have worked with groups in the U.S. and Rafah to provide

-- furnishings and books for the library of the Rachel Corrie Center for Children and Youth, and
+- Furnishings and books for the library of the Rachel Corrie Center for Children and Youth

-We have also raised emergency relief for repeated Israeli military assaults on Gaza.
-Every year we sponsor a Rachel Corrie Commemoration honoring the American peace activist who was killed in Rafah by an armored Israeli military bulldozer just two months after our founding.
+We have also protested against and raised emergency relief following repeated Israeli military assaults on Gaza.
+Every year we sponsor a Rachel Corrie Commemoration honoring the American peace activist who was killed in Rafah by an Israeli military bulldozer just two months after our founding.

 The Madison-Rafah Sister City Project is an all-volunteer organization.
 It has a core group of members who commit to an active role and meet monthly.
-We have coordinators responsible for olive oil sales, crafts, website, Facebook, and literature and finances.
-Sub-committees meet from time to time to work on projects and events as needed.
+We have designated individuals responsible for specific tasks and sub-committees that meet as needed.
 We also have a small army of supporters and volunteers who help with events and fundraising, without whom nothing would be possible.

 Why a Sister City? by the Madison-Rafah Sister City Project